ucla-biostat-274/2026winter/syllabus/syllabus.md

 ### Exam

 There is no exam for this course.
-There will be a midterm project and a final project.
+There will be a midterm project proposal and a final project.

 ### Final Grade